thibauld1263/deepseek-api-trader-mt5/README.md

 - Uses all symbols in your Market Watch

 There are 2 files:
-- Signals only
+- Signals: Send signal only
-- Trading on its own
+- DEEPSEEK: Trading on its own through API

 Requirements

-pip install MetaTrader5 pandas numpy ta-lib openai
+pip install MetaTrader5 pandas numpy openai ta-lib

 Note: You need MetaTrader 5 installed and running.

-PROMPT!

 Please, adapt the prompt to your own strategy.
 Also, if needed, adapt the max_tokens.